eldesgonzales/lbycldsfinals/README.md

 # Rainfall
 Rainfall is Cloud-based Storage that uses IBM Services such as ClearDB, and Object Storage.
+It can also translate texts incase the user can't understand English.

 # Technologies used
 1. Bootstrap